 Download and print the oliver + s pattern.
 Make sure to print at “actual size”, no scaling.

 Cut out your desired hat size from the pattern.
 I added on an extra 2,5cm all around the outside edge of the brim (pieces 7a), to turn it into a wider brimmed hat.

 Iron sufficient interfacing to your fabric, for your hat lining.
 I.e. Enough fabric must be interfaced for two brim pieces, two side pieces and one crown piece.
-My fabric was quite thin, so I also interfaced the brim pieces for the outer fabric layer.
+My fabric was quite thin, so I also interfaced the brim pieces for the lining fabric layer.
 Cut out all your pieces.
 (With iron on interfacing, I find it easier to iron the interfacing to the fabric before cutting out your pieces.
 It means you only need to cut once and you know that the pieces will match perfectly.)

 Follow the oliver + s steps to “assemble the cap”.
 Do this for both the outer fabric and the lining.

 Chin strap (optional): Cut a long strip of matching fabric, about 50cm long, 4cm wide.
 Fold and press 1cm along both of the long edges, right side showing.
 I.e. fold each long edge into the centre and press.
 Next, fold this in half again and press.
 You should be left with a 50cm long strip, about 1 cm wide, showing the right side of the fabric on both sides.
 Sew through all four layers to create your chin strap ribbon.
 Thread your ribbon through the two holes of your toggle.
 (A single hole toggle could work too, if you tie a knot below it once the chin strap is sewn in.)